Zeta Delphini

 Zeta Delphini has a spectral type of A3V, implying it is an A-type main-sequence star.
 These types of stars are bluish-white colored, and have effective temperatures between 7100 and 11500 K: Zeta Delphini has a temperature of 8336 K. Its age is estimated to be around 500 million years, considerably younger than the Sun.

 In 2014, the discovery of a brown dwarf around Zeta Delphini was announced.
 Zeta Delphini B is a brown dwarf with a spectral type of L5 (but may be from L3 to L7), and has a mass of about 55 Jupiters.
 At over 13 arcseconds away, this brown dwarf is separated at least 910 AU from Zeta Delphini.

+A 2021 study identified Zeta Delphini as a Lambda Boötis star, a type of star with peculiar chemical abundances.
+It is the first known Lambda Boötis star orbited by a brown dwarf.